danielvoicu136/gameplay_cstrike_war3re/README.md

 - Ultimate maximum level 4 (each level decrease cooldown)
 - Buy magic items with money $
 - Lose magic items on death in loot box
-- More races soon ...
+- New races
-- More maintenance updates soon ...
 - Press M to open the game main menu
+- More maintenance updates ...